Dr Steven Whittaker (m)

 A health visitor is a registered nurse who has received training particularly related to babies, children and pregnant women.
 Their role is to provide families with children under five years old with support and advice around the general aspects of mental, physical and social wellbeing.

-Health trainers help people to develop healthier behaviour and lifestyles in their own local communities.
+Health Improvement Practitioners help people to develop healthier behaviour and lifestyles in their own local communities.
 They offer practical support to change their behaviour to achieve their own choices and goals.

-The exact role will depend upon the needs of the community in which they work, but typically would involve encouraging people to:
+The exact role will depend upon the needs of the community in which they work, but typically would involve:

 - Performing Over 40 NHS Health Checks